IceLace/aescape_react_unity/README.md

-# aescape_react_unity
+# react_unity
-Unity Test Project for AESCAPE
+Test to manipulate a webgl project made in unity using html controls in react

 Unity Project is inside of unity_webgl folder.